-What happens during ankle arthroscopy? happens during the operation?
+What happens during the procedure?

 Before surgery you will be placed under either general anesthesia or a type of spinal anesthesia.
-The ankle joint is very tight with little space between the tibia and the talus.
-By applying traction, the surgeon is able to increase this space and allow the arthroscope to be inserted into that space.
-The end of the arthroscope will be moved about in this space to look throughout the joint.
+In simple cases, local anesthesia may be adequate.
+Special braces are attached to the operating room table.
+These are used to safely cradle the leg and allows the surgeon to move the leg and bend the knee easily.
 Finally, sterile drapes are placed to create a sterile environment for the surgeon to work.
 There is a great deal of equipment that surrounds the operating table including the TV screens, cameras, light sources and surgical instruments.

-The surgeon begins the operation by making two or three small openings into the ankle, called portals.
-These portals are where the arthroscope and surgical instruments are placed inside the ankle.
+The surgeon begins the operation by making two or three small openings into the knee, called portals.
+These portals are where the arthroscope and surgical instruments are placed inside the knee.
 Care is taken to protect the nearby nerves and blood vessels.
-A small metal or plastic tube (or cannula) will be placed through one of the portals to inflate the ankle with sterile saline.
+A small metal or plastic tube (or cannula) will be placed through one of the portals to inflate the knee with sterile saline.

 The arthroscope is a small fiber-optic tube that is used to see and operate inside the joint.
-The arthroscope is a small metal tube about 1/4 inch in diameter (slightly smaller than a pencil) and about 7 inches in length.
-The fiberoptics inside the metal tube of the arthroscope allows a bright light and TV camera to be connected to the outer end of the arthroscope.
-The light shines through the fiberoptic tube and into the ankle joint.
+The arthroscope is a small metal tube about 1/4 inch in diameter (slightly smaller than a pencil) and about seven inches in length.
+The fiber-optic inside the metal tube of the arthroscope allows a bright light and TV camera to be connected to the outer end of the arthroscope.
+The light shines through the fiber-optic tube and into the knee joint.
 A TV camera is attached to the lens on the outer end of the arthroscope.
-The TV camera projects the image from inside the ankle joint on a TV screen next to the surgeon.
-The surgeon actually watches the TV screen (not the ankle) while moving the arthroscope to different places inside the ankle joint.
+The TV camera projects the image from inside the knee joint on a TV screen next to the surgeon.
+The surgeon actually watches the TV screen (not the knee joint) while moving the arthroscope to different places inside the knee joint.

 Over the years since the invention of the arthroscope, many very specialized instruments have been developed to perform different types of surgery using the arthroscope to see what is going on while the instruments are being used.
-Today, many surgical procedures that once required large incisions for the surgeon to see and fix the problem can be done with much smaller incisions.
-For example, simple removal of a loose body in the ankle can be done using two or three small 1/4 inch incisions.
+Today, many surgical procedures that once required large incisions for the surgeon to see and fix the problem can be one with much smaller incisions.
+For example, simple removal of a torn meniscus or loose body can be done using two small 1/4 inch incisions.
+More extensive surgical procedures such as ligament reconstruction or fracture repair may require larger incisions.